zbrdarovski/artwork-shop/README.md

 Orders Panel in WordPress

 ## License
 This project is not licensed for public use.
-The code is protected by copyright law.
+It is protected by copyright law.
 Viewing is permitted for evaluation purposes only.
-Copying, modifying, or distributing the code is strictly prohibited.
+Copying, modifying, or distributing it is strictly prohibited.